alf-p-steinbach/cppx-core-language/docs/README.md

 |Folder:     | Is about:  |
 |------------|------------|
 |[ascii](../source/ascii)    | ASCII text handling support, such as names of control characters (plus the name `bad_char` defined as `DEL`), ASCII range checking, widening, uppercasing and lowercasing, and whitespace checking and other classification functions.
-The C standard library defines some of this but in a form that&rsquo;s difficult to use correctly and easy to use incorrectly.
-For example, the *cppx-core-language* library's single code overload of `ascii::is_whitespace` (1) checks whether the code is in the ASCII range, and if so (2) casts it to unsigned `Byte` before passing it to the C library&rsquo;s `isspace`, because that function has UB for negative values other than `EOF`.
+The C standard library defines some of this but in a form that&rsquo;s difficult to use correctly.
+For example, the *cppx-core-language* library's single code overload of `ascii::is_whitespace` (1) checks whether the code is in the ASCII range, and if so (2) casts it to unsigned `Byte` before passing it to the C library&rsquo;s `isspace`, because that function has UB for negative values other than `EOF`, and (3) casts the result from `int` to `char`.
 |[bit‑level](../source/bit%2Dlevel)   | Examples: `bits_per_`*`<T>`* gives the number of bits of a *`T`*-value, `intlog2` reports the position of the most significant 1-bit in an integer, and `sum_of_bits` reports the sum of the bits in an integer (note: in some contexts `sum_of_bits` is known as [&ldquo;pop-count&rdquo;](https://en.wikipedia.org/wiki/Hamming_weight)). |
 |[calc](../source/calc)        | Calculations.
 Here is a header `<cppx-core-language/calc/stdlib-headers.hpp>` that includes all the relevant standard library calculation stuff, here are names of common constants such as *&pi;* (although C++20 will also provide that), floating point ops such as `squared`, `cubed` and `intpow`, and integer arithmetic ops such as `div_up` and `is_even` (and more).
 Plus a set of *consistent* numerical type properties, e.g. `min_<T>` is always the most negative value of type `T` and `smallest_<T>` is always the smallest absolute value of `T`.
 |[meta‑macro](../source/meta%2Dmacro)  | Mainly support for defining macros with lists of arguments.
 For example, `CPPX_APPLY` invokes a specified single-argument macro with each argument in an arbitrarily long argument list (or, OK, up to 63 arguments).
 For convenience, although `$` in a name is formally non-standard, `CPPX_APPLY` can also be written as `$apply`, and ditto for other macros. |